MKLab-ITI/pygrank/README.md

 print(algorithm.cite())
 ```

+The graph can be created with `networkx` or, for faster computations,
+with the library itself.
+Nodes can hold any
+kind of object or data type and you don't need to bother with
+conversion to integer identifiers - the library does all this
+internally and very fastly.

-The above snippet first defines a preprocessor,
+The above snippet first defines a `preprocessor`,
-which defines how the graph adjacency matrices will be normalized
+which determines how the graph adjacency matrices will be normalized
 by algorithm that use it.
 In this case, a symmetric normalization
 takes place (which is ideal for undirected graphs) and we also
 assume graph immutability to hash the preprocessor's outcome